Group Leader/s

 Marie Skłodowska-Curie Actions.
 Innovative Training Networks.
 H2020-MSCA-ITN-2014.
 “TOLLerant” Toll-Like Receptor 4 activation and function in diseases: an integrated chemical-biology approach. www.tollerant.eu

 MINECO.
 CTQ2011-22724.
 Molecular recognition processes of therapeutic targets involved in immunity and bacterial infection.
-Approaches from the Computational Chemistry.
+Approaches from Computational Chemistry.

 Marie Curie Initial Training Networks FP7-PEOPLE-2012-ITN 317297.
 “GLYCOPHARM.
 The Sugar Code: from (bio)chemical concept to clinics”. www.glycopharm.eu